MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## Visual Studio 2015 with Update 3

 Install Microsoft Visual Studio 2015.3 for Windows.
-A link to the download can be found [here](https://www.visualstudio.com/vs/).
-Please install Visual Studio 2015, not a previous version or the 2017-Preview!
+A link to the download can be found [here](https://www.visualstudio.com/vs/older-downloads/).
+You will need a Microsoft account and either a **free** membership in the subscription *Visual Studio Dev Essentials*, or a valid MSDN subscription.
+If you don't have a Microsoft account, the required subscription membership or both, you will be offered to enroll.

+Please install Visual Studio 2015, neither a previous version, nor Visual Studio 2017!
 The Community Version of Visual Studio 2015 is sufficient to build CNTK.

 During the installation process please select custom installation: